JuanPardos/rust-image-compress/README.md

 **Rust Image Compress** is a simple command-line utility written in Rust to convert and compress images (PNG, JPG, JPEG, WebP) into the high-efficiency AVIF format.

 ## Why ?
-Because I needed a batch compression tool for my wallpapers and the GIMP plugin I was using stopped working time ago.
+Because I needed a batch compression tool for my wallpapers and the GIMP plugin I was using stopped working.

 ## Features

 - Fully offline, no need to be ashamed of your waifu wallpapers
-- Tested on Linux and Windows
 - Supports multiple input formats: PNG, JPG, JPEG, and WebP
 - Configurable compression via quality and speed
 - Batch processing of all images in a directory
 - Rustacean speed with multi-thread support
+- Tested on Linux and Windows

 ## Requirements

-- Rust
+- Rust toolchain

 ## Building